Our tutorial will easily guide you through each step of the crochet waistcoat stitch.

 Unlike other crochet stitches, the waistcoat stitch looks great on either side when worked in one color.
 If you work it in two colors, you will have a wrong side and right side.

 If you need to hide the wrong side, try adding a fabric lining as a perfect solution!

 This is a great stitch if you like the look of knitted items, but aren’t keen on knitting itself.

 It is a good idea to keep your stitches loose to make inserting the hook easier.
 If tension is difficult for you, try using a different size hook.

 You can work the crochet waistcoat stitch either flat or in the round.

-The waistcoat stitch is worked the same as a standard double crochet stitch, except that you will work your stitch inside the double crochet of the previous row.
+The waistcoat stitch is worked the same as a standard single crochet stitch, except that you will work your stitch inside the single crochet of the previous row.
 (That’s why you need to keep loose tension!)

-Row 1: Crochet a full row (or round) of double crochet stitches.
+Row 1: Crochet a full row (or round) of single crochet stitches.

-Row 2: Into the first double crochet of the row (or round), insert your hook into the lower “V”.
-Then yarn over and draw up a loop onto your hook.
-Yarn over again and draw through both loops that are now on your hook.
-Repeat to the end of the row (or round).
+Row 2: Into the first single crochet of the row (or round), insert your hook into the middle of the post.
+Then make a single crochet.
+Repeat to this pattern until the end of the row (or round).